 You will now be asked to configure the Nudge.
 First of all, select “Eventbrite” as the data source.
 This way, the Nudge will use your Eventbrite data to show in the Nudge.

 You can also customise the text of the Nudge here (“bought tickets for this event”, “has registered for this event”, or whatever else you want to put down).
 You can also select how recent the ticket sales need to be that you want to display.
-Find out more about the customisation options for Purchase Nudges.
+Find out more about the customisation options for Ticket Sale Nudges.

 Once you’re done, click “Continue”.
 The Nudge will now automatically capture and show individual recent ticket sales.
 You can track how your Nudges perform from your Statistics page.